-This document sets out the Directors' Remuneration Policy of International Consolidated Airlines Group which was approved at the 2024 Shareholders' Meeting.
-This Policy replaces the Directors' Remuneration Policy approved at the 2021 Shareholders' Meeting and amended at the 2022 Shareholders' Meeting.
+This section sets out the Directors' Remuneration Policy of International Consolidated Airlines Group which will be put to shareholder approval at the 2024 Shareholders' Meeting.

-This Director' Remuneration Policy is adapted to the wording of article 529 novodecies of the Capital Companies Act, as amended by Law 5/2021 of 12 April, and shall apply, in accordance with the provisions of section 1 of said article 529 novodecies, from the date of its approval by the 2024 Shareholders' Meeting and during the following three financial years.
+This Directors' Remuneration Policy is adapted to the wording of article 529 novodecies of the Capital Companies Act, as amended by Law 5/2021 of 12 April, and shall apply, in accordance with the provisions of section 1 of said article 529 novodecies, from the date of its approval by the 2024 Shareholders' Meeting and during the following three financial years.
 Any amendment or replacement thereof during such period shall require the prior approval of the Shareholders' Meeting in accordance with the procedure established for its approval.

 Although IAG, as a Spanish-incorporated company, is not subject to the remuneration reporting regulations that apply to UK-incorporated companies, it is firmly committed to UK best practice and will continue to operate in accordance with the UK remuneration reporting regulations.